The Difference Between On-Page, Off-Page, and Technical SEO

 Sitemaps

 Your site map or XML sitemap is really just what it sounds like.
 It’s a roadmap for search engines to explore your site.
-Just like any good map, an XML sitemap will highlight the most critical areas of your sites, like landmarks, so the crawlers know what to check out first.
+Just like any good map, an XML sitemap will highlight the most critical areas of your sites, like landmarks, so the search engine robots know what to check out first.

 This is key for extensive sites where the crawlers may not know where to begin; you want to make sure that the search engines prioritize your most important pages, such as landing pages before your crawl budget is used up.